Ring of Fire (Northern Ontario): First Nations and the Ring of Fire

 There are numerous Treaty 9 First Nations communities surrounding the proposed mines including First Nations in both Matawa and Mushkegowuk Council territories.
 The Mushkegowuk Council (based in Moose Factory, Ontario) represents eight Cree First Nations and the Matawa Council (based in Thunder Bay, Ontario) represents nine First Nations communities whose populations are composed of Ojibwe, Cree, and Oji-Cree peoples.
 Among the eight Matawa First Nations, four have long term drinking water advisories - Eabametoong First Nation (issued August 8, 2001), Marten Falls First Nation (issued July 18, 2005), Neskantaga First Nation (issued February 1, 1995), and Nibinamak First Nation (issued February 5, 2013).
 Neskantaga First Nation's boil water advisory is the longest in Canadian history.

-In June 2025, the Government of Ontario and the Government of Canada passed legislation that allowed both provincial and federal leadership to override environmental protections and Indigenous rights in favor of economic development.
+In June 2025, the Government of Ontario and the Government of Canada passed legislation that allowed both provincial and federal leadership to override environmental protections and Indigenous rights in favour of economic development.
 As a result, previous commitments to First Nations regarding the Ring of Fire may not be honoured.
 While Premier Doug Ford had previously stated that the Ring of Fire would be the first "special economic zone" declared under Bill 5, as of September 2025 this has not been announced.

 On July 14, 2025, the Mushkegowuk Council of Chiefs passed a resolution designating the Ring of Fire as "protected homeland on which development, and any projects or activities in support of development, cannot be undertaken without first acquiring the free, prior and informed consent."